David-Worboys/QTPYGUI/README.md

 "label" — The "label" argument places a label to the left of the control, it is optional

-"callback" — Is the name of the method that will process the envents generated by the GUI control.
+"callback" — Is the name of the method that will process the events generated by the GUI control.
 By convention, I declare this as the "event_handler" method.

 - If a callback method is not provided, then the control cannot send events to it